CP1401/Practicals/prac_01/README.md

 ### Example program

 For fun, let's now copy all of the code from our [catering calculator example program](https://raw.githubusercontent.com/CP1401/subject/master/cateringcalculator.py)
+(Use Ctrl+click to open links in new tabs)
 and paste that into a **new Python file** with the same name, `cateringcalculator.py`.

 **Run it**... play with it, change it, break it, see what happens...
 (Don't worry if you don't understand it yet, we've still got a long way to go.)

 ## Save your work
+If you did your algorithms from earlier in this prac using the computer, you can copy and paste the text into your new PyCharm project.
+PyCharm lets you create text files, so right-click the project folder and choose **New > File** and name this one `algorithms.txt`

+Note that this is a **text file**, not a Python file (or a Word document or whatever).
+Just put normal (unformatted) text in here and make sure you have simple headings for each question to help you (and us) find the questions that match the answers.

 If you are using a JCU computer, not your own, please **copy your work** (the whole project directory) onto your portable/cloud storage so you can access it again in the future.
-Keep every file you ever write in this subject.
+_Keep every file you ever write in this subject._

+## Submit
-Now **submit your work to LearnJCU**.
+Now **submit all of your work to LearnJCU**.
+We do not need the project, only the files in this week's folder.